 - foster residents sense of ownership in their community, and

 As we began planning, we asked ourselves important questions, like “What change do we want to see?”, “How can we have the greatest impact?” and “What do we value?”
 In seeking answers, we arrived at one basic conclusion: parks exist for people.

-We identified four key areas of focus, and eight ambitious goals, that will allow us to fulfill this mission and achieve our vision by 2019:
+We identified three major key areas of focus and goals, that will allow us to fulfill our ambitious and serve Baltimore better by 2024:

 Focus programming where we are best positioned to improve Baltimore’s environment and educate youth